-Despite the unique impacts of this method in objectifying problems and minimizing its negative value, it might not be best for everyone.
+Despite the unique impacts of this method in objectifying problems and minimizing their negative value, it might not be best for everyone.
 Its dependency on the patient’s narrative can end up too taxing.

 Unfortunately, therapists can also sometimes be unreliable.
 It’s why the type of therapy and the choice of medical practitioner matters.

-Through this article, we hope that we could shed light on the therapy, its benefits, techniques, strategies, and themes.
+Through this article, we hope that we could shed light on its benefits, techniques, strategies, and themes.